fnaumenko/isChIP/README.md

 Processing:
   -g|--gen <name>       reference genome library.
-Required -n|--cells <int>      number of nominal cells [1] -b|--bg <float>       number of selected fragments outside binding sites,
+Required -n|--cells <int>      number of nominal cells [1] -G|--ground <float;float>     fore- and background level:
-                        in percent of foreground.
-For the test mode only [1] -f|--fg <float>       number of selected fragments (within binding sites in test mode), in percent [100]
+                        number of selected fragments inside | outside binding sites, in percent of all | foreground.
-  -D|--mda              apply MDA technique
+                        In control mode background is ignored [100;1] -D|--mda              apply MDA technique
   -a|--pcr <int>        number of PCR cycles [0] --bg-all <OFF|ON>     turn on/off generation background for all chromosomes.